 Spring Conference on Correctional Health Care

-- Targeted education and excellent networking with peers and experts from every segment of the correctional health care field: clinicians, administrators, staff and management
+- Unparalleled networking with peers and experts from every segment of the correctional health care field: clinicians, administrators, staff and management

-- Up to 26.75 hours of continuing education credit with more than 50 sessions and preconference seminars to choose from
+- More than 50 sessions and preconference seminars to choose from

-- Comprehensive coverage of all aspects of correctional health care: chronic care, mental health, suicide prevention, oral health, crisis intervention, liability challenges, risk management and more
+- Comprehensive coverage of all aspects of correctional health care: chronic care, mental health, suicide prevention, oral health, crisis intervention, liability and more

 Register online to receive immediate confirmation and payment receipt.
 If you are new to our online registration system, you must first create your log-in and password.
 To register by mail or fax, please download this registration form.